fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 * voting on the blockchain (DPoS), or
 * waiting period after moving coins (Nxt)

 Each of these has their purpose in their respective protocols, but each also puts up a barrier to participating in securing the network.
-These barriers have important implications because the security of PoS systems directly depends on what proportion of the coins are being used to secure the network.
+These barriers have important implications because the base security of PoS systems directly depends on what proportion of the coins are being used to secure the network.

 In Casper, since you must lock up your coins into stake (like tickets in Decred), its very unlikely that anywhere near a majority of coins will participate in securing the network by being locked up in stake.
 In fact, the currency wouldn't even be able to function if 100% of the currency's owners tried to participate.
 Requiring normal (non minting) users to vote on the blockchain is also a significant barrier for DPoS, because users have to pay for on-chain space.
 Even something as minor as a waiting period between when you use your coins and when you can use them to mint puts up a small barrier that will reduce how many people participate.